Free computer Tutorials

-In Word 2010 and 2013 you'll see an extra item on the menu, right at the bottom:
+In Word 2010 you'll see an extra item on the menu, right at the bottom:

 Click Select All from the menu to highlight an entire document.
 To get rid of highlighted text, click anywhere in your document with your left mouse button.

 An easier way to highlight all the text in your document is via a keyboard shortcut.
 Hold down the CTRL key on your keyboard.
 Keep it held down and press the letter A. This is will select all text.
 (This shortcut works in other software, not just Microsoft Word.)